 Engines get hot.
 Like, really hot.
 It’s the radiator’s job to regulate the engine’s temperature and act as a cooling system to keep it from overheating, but it can’t do its job without engine coolant.
-Vehicle coolant is also known as antifreeze because it keeps the liquid in the radiator from freezing in one the temperature gets down to a freezing point.
-Just like you need to check and refill your motor oil to prevent corrosion and your windshield washer fluid so your wipers work, you'll want to make sure your coolant level is always good to go too.
+Vehicle coolant is also known as antifreeze because it keeps the liquid in the radiator from freezing once the temperature gets down to a freezing point.
+Just like you need to check and refill your motor oil to prevent corrosion, you'll want to make sure your coolant level is always good to go too.
 Check out the following tips for checking and refilling your car’s coolant.

 Locate the coolant reservoir under the hood of your vehicle.
 It should be a transparent little tank with minimum and maximum lines shown on the side.
 If the level is below the minimum line, you will need to add coolant to keep your car and radiator happy.
-Car cooling is important business people!
+If your engine is starved of coolant it will overheat in a matter of minutes, which usually causes irreversible and expensive damage.

 Running low on coolant is a problem.